espressoshock/streamy-app/README.md

 ### User Interface

-Streamy user interface has been designed from scratch with the users' needs in mind, trying to maximaxe usability and improve the user of experience.
+_Streamy_ user interface has been designed from scratch with _the users' needs in mind_, trying to maximize usability and improve the user experience.

 #### Views